-It also turns out that, whereas the plateau for the energy shell correction is rather wide, we only find a much shorter plateau for the MI shell correction $\delta \Theta$ as function of the Gaussian width averaging parameters $\gamma$ and the order $M$ of the corresponding correction polynomial of the Strutinsky smoothing procedure.
-A satisfactory plateau is, however, always obtained as long as the particle number $N$ is not too small.
-One observes, indeed, that the interval in the particle-number variable $N^{1/3}$ is much smaller for the case of the WS potential (Fig.\ \ref{fig2}) as compared to the one of the cavity (Fig.\ \ref{fig1}).
-The reason for this restriction lies in the fact that, in order to obtain a good accuracy for the Strutinsky plateau condition, two conditions need to be met: the number of particles needs to be sufficiently large so that a reasonably large number of s.p.\ states can be included in the Strutinsky procedure, a fact that automatically excludes the case of very small particle numbers.
-When the particle number becomes very large, on the other hand, so that s.p.\ states close to the continuum are populated, these continuum effects will require a more refined treatment, which is very involved.
-Within the restricted interval of the particle-number variable $N^{1/3}$ between 3 and 7 we are, however, on the {\it safe side} and can obtain a good statistical accuracy over several major shells in the particle number dependence not only for the energy $\delta E$, but also for the MI shell correction $\delta \Theta$. \\[ -2.0ex]
+For the here considered Woods-Saxon potential, two restrictions apply to the choice of the particle number N. It cannot be chosen too small, otherwise the number of s.p.\ states will not be sufficient to carry out the Strutinsky smoothing procedure.
+If, on the other side, the particle number becomes too large, s.p.\ states close to the continuum will have to be taken into account, which will necessitate a specific treatment of the continuum, which we would like to avoid. \\[ -2.0ex]